Everything was perfect in the beginning, so what went wrong?

 Why didn’t God destroy Lucifer and the other angels when they rebelled?

-If God is omnipotent and loving, why does He allow death and suffering to continue, and for so long, when He could stop it?
+If God is omnipotent and loving, why did He allow death and suffering to start, and continue for so long, when He could have stopped it and still can?

 Why doesn’t He just come down, show who’s the boss and put an end to all the conflict and misery?

-The answer to all these questions is simple, but foundational, and can be found in knowing who God is, in knowing His true character; the true picture of God reveals His motives.
+The answer to all these questions is simple, yet foundational, and can be found in knowing who God is, in knowing His true character; the true picture of God reveals His motives.

 It’s all about our Creator, by His nature, desiring a close and personal relationship with us, for eternity.

 We have children full well knowing that they eventually might rebel and turn away from us, not love us, dislike or even hate us.